arocull/Shepherd/README.md

 F11 can be used to toggle fullscreen and windowed mode (game should adjust aspect ratio automatically).
 Hitting Escape closes the game.

+## Editing

+### Building Levels

+Level files can be located within Map>Maps, and are merely comprised of chars.
+The translations of char to tile/entity can be found within Map>map_loading.cpp in the bottom function.
+The number and letter below the actual map tiles itself are used for level identification and biome.
+Biomes merely affect the background color, whereas the identification is used within Core>triggers.cpp to tell what level is what.

+If you want to set up and configure a puzzle, simply edit the function Trigger_SetupPuzzles and add a section for your added level.
+If the level requires a unique set of inputs, you can add conditions in Trigger_PuzzleInput for more specific purposes.